 The warranty is subject to the usual terms and conditions' set out in the handbook and is only transferable on payment of a £50 administration fee.
 Full documentary evidence that the caravan has been serviced annually should be provided at the time of transfer, in accordance with the terms and conditions of the warranty stated in the handbook.
 Transfer of ownership must be completed within three months of change of legal ownership.
 Please complete the Notification of Change of Ownership form in your handbook.
+Failure to do this will negate the remaining warranty.
 This warranty does not affect the purchaser's statutory rights.
 The warranty shall be governed and construed in accordance with the laws of England and the parties irrevocably submit to the exclusive jurisdiction of the courts of England.